-The FlagMath game requires excellent concentration and visual skills, and enables players to practice arithmetic in a fun and non-threatening way.
+Our exciting FlagMath game requires excellent concentration, visual skills and enables players to practice arithmetic in a fun and non-threatening way.
 The cards can be used at school or home and as a resource during one-to-one or small group maths tuition sessions.

 The first four versions of the main card game are now available to purchase from this site – Addition, Subtraction, Multiplication and Division – as well as four editions of the brand-new FlagMath junior game, described in detail further down the page.

 There are 12 cards in each pack.
 Each card contains the same 12 world flags and each flag is linked to a mathematical calculation or answer.

 All players play at the same time.
 Be the first to find the correct pair and say the answer (either country or answer or both).
 If correct, the player takes one of the cards as a reward.
 When all the cards have been used up, the player with the most cards is the winner.

 As this image asks, can you find the matching pair on the cover of the Addition set of cards?
 Remember, the country and mathematical answer must both be the same!

 Shuffle all cards and place face down on the table.